 We have trained coaches and mentors throughout the business.
-They can meet with you regularly if you want to discuss your own personal and professional development.
+They can meet you regularly if you want to discuss your own personal and professional development.
 Your coach or mentor may have taken a similar career path to you, or may be able to bring an entirely fresh perspective.
 During your confidential catch-ups you might ask for help with building confidence, time management or organisational skills, or you may want support with climbing onto the next rung of the career ladder.

 It’s great for everyone to meet to share their experiences, learn what others are up to, build their network and have fun.
 Forums might include personal and group development activities, guest speakers and training, or more practical activities (such as the time our apprentices redecorated a community centre).

 Once you’ve completed your apprenticeship you may decide to progress your career elsewhere.
-While we’re sure we’ll be sad to see you go, the People Team are happy to provide guidance with job applications, including CV and interview support.
+While we’re sure we’ll be sad to see you go, the People Team is happy to provide guidance with job applications, including CV and interview support.

 An apprenticeship is a real job, combined with training, allowing the apprentice to gain the skills they need to start their career.
 Most learning will be on-the-job, with some apprenticeships requiring a day a week off-site at one of our training providers.
 There are many different apprenticeships, from customer services to electrical, arboriculture to business administration.
 Whether a person has a clear vision of where they want to be in five years, or wants to learn more about the world of work through practical experience, there’s an apprenticeship out there.